What is Cyber Insurance?

 - Loss of business data via hardware. ie server, laptop or device.

-- Cyber attack or network breach
+- Cyber attack or network breach ceasing operations.

-- Malicious misuse of your business data
+- Malicious misuse of your business data.

 - GDPR costs incurred to the business